rafalp/misago_docker/README.md

 Contributing
 ------------

-If you found a bug, issue, or place for improvement, feel free to open an issue or pull request.
+If you found a bug, issue, or place for improvement, please open an issue or pull request.

 Copyright and license